ariadne-cps/website/content/installation.md

     $ make doc

-### Installing globally
+### Installing the library globally

-To install the library globally, you must do
+To install the library globally, you must issue

     $ make install